p-sachin/p-sachin/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on a project global development stat analysis on different sectors. <br>
+- 👨🏻‍💻 I’m currently working on a project global development stat analysis on different sectors of Nepal. <br>
 - 🚀 I spent most of my free time reading articles, trying to learn new things, thinking about new project ideas. <br>
 - 🏖️ Besides coding, I like playing guitar and exploring new places. <br>
 - 📫 How to reach me: sachinwork33@gmail.com. <br>